 About the author

 Jane Switzer is a writer, editor and native Torontonian.
-She got her start working in daily journalism, and is now a Content Manager for LowestRates.ca.
+She got her start working in daily journalism, and was formerly a content manager for LowestRates.ca.
 She has written about personal finance and investing for websites like Wealthsimple, Tangerine Bank and Ratehub.ca.
 You can find her on Twitter: @janeswitzer.